Skip to content

 Real example: Whey Protein Isolate

-As of early 2026, whey protein isolate hit record prices above $11 per pound ($24,000 per metric ton).
+Whey protein isolate hit record prices above $11 per pound, or roughly $24,000 per metric ton, according to CollagenSei commodity data, Vespertool, and Hoard's Dairyman as of early 2026.
 Suppliers have sold forward well into 2026, and both suppliers and retailers treat current pricing as the new baseline.
 Climate change affecting dairy-producing regions is a structural cost driver here, not just tariffs.
 If your formulation depends on whey, budget for current spot prices, not historical averages.

 What Brands Can Responsibly Infer